 “The Fieldbook interface is really simple too, which is exactly what we wanted.
 I think people love making things complicated and adding all these features and sometimes that’s great, but we wanted something simple, so everyone could use it really easily and really quickly.”

 For Alexander Symonds, Synergy software provided the industry-specific, agile, integrated solution they needed to run their business now, and into the future, with confidence.
 If the true degree to which Synergy answers the specific needs of AEC businesses wasn’t clear enough, Abbey explained that their attendance at a Synergy Roadshow made it undeniable.

-“When we walked into that room at the roadshow, there were about 40 companies represented and many were existing clients of ours — all the architects, all the engineers, they were all using Synergy.
+“When we attended the roadshow, there were about 40 other companies present and many were our own existing clients.
+Architects and Engineers – all using Synergy.
 It was a room full of our people!”